tuttle-dev/tuttle/README.md

 2. We recommend installation into a new [virtual environment](https://calmcode.io/virtualenv/intro.html).

-3. Install the Python module in development mode:
+3. From the repository's directory, install the Python module in development mode:

 ```shell
 pip install -e .